trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/tband.md

 sidebar_position: 9
 ---

-# Threshold Band Anomaly alerts
+# Threshold Band Anomaly Alerts

-**NEW**
+## **Overview**

+*Threshold Band Anomaly* (TBA) Alerts is a ML driven feature in Trisul which uses historical data (Requires at least 3 weeks of training data) to establish a dynamic threshold range for the metrics.
+This range serves as the baseline to identify unusual patterns in real time, alerting the users to potential issues before they escalate.

+## **How It Works**

-Trisul can look at long term history of any metric and compute a band within with the metric is usually found.
+Trisul employs a refined analytical technique to look at long term history of any metric and compute a band within the metric is usually found.
+So the band is,

-The band

-1. is computed for every 5 minute interval
+1. **Sampling Interval**: Threshold bands are computed for every 5-minute interval providing high-resolution anomaly detection.
-2. day of week based so weekends are tracked separately
+2. **Temporal Baseline Configuration**: Computation is [*Day of week based*](/docs/ug/alerts/tband#day-of-week-based) ensuring weekends are tracked separately for recognizing distinct usage patterns
-3. can handle holidays and spikey days
+3. **Anomaly Filtering**: The Algorithm handles holidays and spikey days to adjust for irregular usage patterns, identifying and excluding outliers.

 The screenshot below shows a metric (Active Flows) for which “Threshold Banding” is enabled.
 The band is shown as a grayish